uzia35/Automatic-SSH-key-Updater/README.md

 it is however, instantaneous when actual Ips are given, also the test servers that were used include my own virtual machine and rlogin.cs.vt.edu

+Possibly need to change permissions on authorized_key_exercise.pub to 400 or 600 before running this script, as this was tested using real dummy keys

 to run this script: python SysOpsScript.py < inputTestFile

 to run test cases: python -m unittest test_SysOpsScript < inputTestFile